 Let’s find out…

-Jasmine – Sitting firmly within the floral family, jasmine is a comforting scent that promotes rest (and can also be sleep-inducing), meaning it’s an ideal option to calm whilst we traverse through these uncertain times.
+Sitting firmly within the floral family, Jasmine is a comforting scent that promotes rest (and can also be sleep-inducing), meaning it’s an ideal option to calm and relax.

-Vanilla – A popular scent in the cosmetic industry (and cooking for that matter), vanilla is a bright and refreshing note.
-Found to elevate feelings of joy, vanilla can help clarify, inspire and energise your mood.
+A popular scent in the cosmetic industry, Vanilla is a bright and refreshing note.
+Found to elevate feelings of joy, Vanilla can help clarify, inspire and energise your mood.
 So if you’re looking for a stimulating energy booster, vanilla is where it’s at.

-Sandalwood – This deep, warming and lingering scent is most often used as a middle or base note in perfumes or aftershaves.
-A grounding scent that will aid in emotional balancing, it’s no wonder sandalwood is linked to meditation.
-Often considered to be an aphrodisiac, this note also promotes feelings of comfort, security and well-being.
+This deep, warming and lingering scent is most often used as a middle or base note in perfumes or aftershaves.
+A grounding scent that will aid in emotional balancing, it’s no wonder Sandalwood is linked to meditation.
+Often considered to be an aphrodisiac, this note also promotes feelings of comfort, security and wellbeing.

-Rose – Another member of the floral family, rose is typically a feminine, powdery, romantic and even poetic note.
-Considered classic and timeless when it comes to perfume, rose will help balance your mood and promote a comforting, restful state of mind.
+Another member of the floral family, Rose is typically a feminine, powdery, romantic and even poetic note.
+Considered classic and timeless when it comes to perfume, Rose will help balance your mood and promote a comforting, restful state of mind.
 So, if you’re in need of a little ‘you time’, rose may be just that addition.

-Lavender – Known to help reduce stress and anxiety since the art of aromatherapy has been practiced, lavender is found to have a healthy impact on the mind.
+Known to help reduce stress and anxiety since the art of aromatherapy has been practiced, Lavender is found to have a healthy impact on the mind.
 This favoured relaxation-inducting note stimulates a tranquil state of mind, known to lower levels of cortisol (the stress hormone).
 Find your inner peace with lavender.